Hudi-B/hudis-react-template/README.md

 Use the following steps to work with the template:

 1. Clone the repository
-2. Copy the contents to the desired local repo/directory
+2. Copy the contents to the desired local repo/directory(except .git)
 3. Open that folder in VSC
-4. Make sure you're in the right directory and enter "npm install ."
+4. Make sure you're in the right directory and enter "npm install ." into the terminal
 5. Wait for it to download the dependencies
 6. Happy coding!